IBM/kubernetes-networking/README.md

 ## Create a standard cluster using IBM Cloud Kubernetes Service

-It is recommended to use the [IBM Cloud dashboard](https://console.bluemix.net/catalog/) to create a standard cluster because it will help guide you through the configuration options and it will show you the estimated cost.
+It is recommended to use the [IBM Cloud dashboard](https://cloud.ibm.com/catalog/) to create a standard cluster because it will help guide you through the configuration options and it will show you the estimated cost.
 * Click the login button in the upper right and follow the login prompts to log into your account.
 * Click the `Containers` tab on the left side of the window and then select the "Kubernetes Service" tile.
 * Click the `Create` button.
 * Fill in the form that appears.
 First select a location for your cluster as this will dictate the other options.
 Then choose a zone within the location and a machine type.
 Set the number of worker nodes to 2.
-Give a name to your cluster; for this tutorial we'll use "myStandardCluster".
+Give a name to your cluster; for this lab we'll use "myStandardCluster".
 * Review the cost estimate on the right side of the window.
 * Click the `Create Cluster` button.